XVimProject/XVim/README.md

  - master : Most stable branch.
 Critical bug fixes and stable feature developed in 'develop' branch are merged into 'master'.
 If you find a critical bug in a release, try latest 'master' branch.
  - develop : New features and non critical bug fixes are merged into this branch.
 If you want experimental features use this branch.

+ Any other branches are temporary branches to develop features or bug fixes which will be merged into 'develop' branch after all.
+ Any pull requests should be made to 'develop' branch.

 ## Uninstall
   Delete the following directory: